chris-de-leon/chain-connectors-prototype/README.md

 # Chain Connectors Prototype

+## Archive Notice

+I have decided to pause development on this project until further notice as I no longer have time to maintain it and add new features.

 ## Intro

 The chain connectors project is a suite of web3 tooling that offers a standardized way to access real-time block data from a wide range of blockchains.
 The project currently supports the following chain families: